yuuushio/Platform-Game/README.md

-# StickMan
+# Platform Game

-Implementation of a **JavaFx** platform game - Stickman - in a highly objected oriented style; applying SOLID and GRASP principles using various design patterns.
+Implementation of a **JavaFx** Stickman platform game, in a highly objected oriented style; applying SOLID and GRASP principles using various design patterns.

 ### Usage